harness/developer-hub/release-notes/early-access.md

 * **Feature flag:** `CDS_GIT_CONFIG_FILES`
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-For Harness services using the Tanzu deployment type, config files can be configured using Github, in addition to the Harness file store.
+For Harness services using the Tanzu deployment type, [config files can be configured using Git](/docs/continuous-delivery/x-platform-cd-features/services/cd-services-config-files), in addition to the Harness file store.
 Support for other deployment types in coming soon.

 **Update (Delegate version 23.05.79214, May 2023):** You can add Tanzu Application Service (TAS) [config files](/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/add-config-files) from GitHub.